derLesh/derLesh/README.md

 # 👋 Hello, I'm Lukas

 I'm a Computer Science Student and like to program in Python or JavaScript!
+Prefered web framework: Svelte

 ### Contact me here:
 <ul style="list-style: none !important;">